mvermeeren/2d-continuum-limit/README.md

 Execute the file '2d.sage' in SageMath, preferably version 7.5.1 or higher

-The input has to be given within the '### DATA INPUT ###' section of '2d.sage'.
+All input is given in the file section of '2d_input.sage'.

-Most importantly the lattice equation needs to be specified by setting 'switch' and the dimension of the multi-time in which it is embedded needs to be specified with 'numvars'
+Most importantly the lattice equation needs to be specified by setting 'switch' and the dimension of the multi-time in which it is embedded needs to be specified with 'numvars'.

-Additional options are described within the file '2d.sage'
+Additional options are described in the comments of the file '2d_input.sage'.

 OUTPUT